Sonbhadra district

+Sonbhadra district (also known as Sonebhadra) or Sonanchal is the second largest district by area of Uttar Pradesh after Lakhimpur Kheri.
+The district headquarters is in the town of Robertsganj.

-Sonbhadra district is an industrial zone and it has much bauxite, limestone, coal, gold, etc. It is called the "Energy Capital of India" because there are multiple power plants.
+Sonbhadra is also known as the "Energy Capital of India" for hosting multiple power plants.

-Sonbhadra lies between Vindhya and Kaimur hills, and its topology and natural environment prompted First Prime Minister of India Jawaharlal Nehru to refer to Sonbhadra as the "Switzerland of India".
+Sonbhadra lies between Vindhya and Kaimur hills, and its topology and natural environment prompted the first Prime Minister of India Jawaharlal Nehru to refer to Sonbhadra as the "Switzerland of India".

 In 2018 Uttar Pradesh's chief minister Yogi Adityanath recognised Sonbhadra as a tourist hub in Purvanchal region and further promoted by Uttar Pradesh Tourism Department.

-In February 2020, a Press Trust of India (PTI) news report incorrectly claimed that Geological Survey of India (GSI) has found 3,000 tonne of gold deposits in Sonbhadra district.
-PTI later clarified on Twitter that the GSI had told PTI that there had been no such discovery of large gold deposits in the district.
+In February 2020, a Press Trust of India (PTI) news report incorrectly claimed that the Geological Survey of India (GSI) had found 3,000 tonne of gold deposits in Sonbhadra district.
+PTI later stated on Twitter that the GSI had told PTI that there had been no such discovery of large gold deposits in the district.

 History

 The Valley of Son and Belan Rivers abounds in caves which were the earliest dwellings of the primeval inhabitants.
-This area had been the centre of activities of pre-historic man which is evident from the rock paintings (pre-historic cave art) found in abundance in this region.
+This area had been the centre of activities of pre-historic humans which is evident from the rock paintings (pre-historic cave art) found in abundance in this region.
 These paintings are of the periods ranging from Mesolithic to Paleolithic ages.

-Based on evidence from religious and cultural perspectives of Ramayana and the Mahabharat, Huyen found here is the cultural symbol.
-By Jarasandh many rulers in the Mahabharat were maintained prisoner here.
 Sonbhadra, whose ancient name was Gramputra or Gupt Kashi, was built by the ancient king Putrak for his queen Paatali.
 It is said that 'Bhars' had settlements along with Chero, Searis and Kharwar communities in the district up to fifth century there was the rule of Chandel Rajput kings on Vijaygarh Fort.
 This district was famous as second Kashi during 11th to 13th centuries.
 In the 9th century B.C., the Brahmadutt dynasty was subdivided by Nagas.
 Kushan and Nagas also held supremacy over this region before the advent of the Gupta period.
 After the death of Harshvardhan in the latter half of the 7th century, it remained under the control of the Gurjara-Pratihars till 1025 before they were driven out by Mahmud of Ghazni.
 This area was under the administration of various Governors of Mughal emperors.
 Some of the forts such as Agori Fort were under the control of Madan Shah.

-During the 18th century, the district came under the control of the Narayan rulers of Benares State, who built or occupied several fortresses in the district.
-In the decade after 1775, the British took over administrative control of most of the territory of the rajas of Benares.
-The British district of Mirzapur included present-day Mirzapur and Sonbhadra districts, with all of present-day Sonbhadra district included in Robertsganj tehsil.

-On 4 March 1989, Sonbhadra district was divided from Mirzapur district.